-In December 2019, two families settled into Family Promise Metrowest’s Bacon Street home, a transitional living house built in partnership with the Natick Affordable Housing Trust and Keefe Regional Technical School.
+In addition, in December 2019, two families settled into Family Promise Metrowest’s Bacon Street home, a transitional living house built in partnership with the Natick Affordable Housing Trust and Keefe Regional Technical School.
 A generous donation from Wellesley Village Church helped to make this dream possible.
-The new duplex provides an affordable home for up to three years for families who have graduated from the shelter program and have an adult currently pursuing a degree in higher education.
+The duplex provides an affordable home for up to three years for two families who have graduated from the shelter program and have an adult currently pursuing a degree in higher education.

 “All the money in the world cannot buy or substitute for people of all different backgrounds, faiths and beliefs expressing their love for one another in an active, exhilarating context.
 We made friendships with other families and learned and benefitted from counselors and activities, which continue to enrich our lives today.”